ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 - **leveldb write**: Rate that data is written to the fast-access LevelDB database that stores recent data.
 - **ancient read**: Rate that data is read from the freezer (the database storing older data).
 - **ancient write**: Rate that data is written to the freezer (the database storing older data)
-- **compaction read**: Rate that data is read from the LevelDB database while it is being compacted (i.e. free space is reclaimed by deleting uneccessary data)
+- **compaction read**: Rate that data is read from the LevelDB database while it is being compacted (i.e. free space is reclaimed by deleting unnecessary data)
-- **compaction write**: Rate that data is written to the LevelDB database while it is being compacted (i.e. free space is reclaimed by deleting uneccessary data)
+- **compaction write**: Rate that data is written to the LevelDB database while it is being compacted (i.e. free space is reclaimed by deleting unnecessary data)

 #### Session totals